Iraq–Pakistan relations: Diplomatic rift and tensions

 Relations between the two countries deteriorated during the 1970s, beginning with the 1971 Organization of Islamic Conference summit in Lahore.
 Iraq was the second country and first Arab country to recognise Bangladesh as a sovereign nation after East Germany in 1972.
 Iraq's then-President Hassan al-Bakr financially and militarily supported the Balochistan Liberation Army during the internal rebellion in Balochistan.
-The support continued till 1973 when the Military Intelligence of Pakistan convinced Akbar Bugti, a Baloch leader, to defect to Pakistan.
+The support continued till 1973 when the Military Intelligence of Pakistan convinced Akbar Bugti to join Zulfiqar Ali Bhutto's government as a governor of the province, who was a Baloch leader, to defect to Pakistan.

 On 10 February 1973, the Punjab Rangers and the Islamabad Police raided the Iraqi embassy in Islamabad without warning the Iraqi government.
 This tactical operation revealed a large cache of arms, ammunition, and hand grenades.
 Other weapon supplies were found in crates marked "Foreign Ministry, Baghdad" and these were allegedly for the Pakistani Baloch rebels.
 Pakistan expelled and declared persona non grata for Iraqi Ambassador Hikmat Sulaiman and other consular staff.

 In a letter written to President Richard Nixon on 14 February 1973, Pakistan's Prime Minister Zulfikar Ali Bhutto blamed India, Afghanistan, Iraq and the Soviet Union, for involvement in a "conspiracy ... [with] subversive and irredentist elements which seek to disrupt Pakistan's integrity."

 A successful military operation led to dismantling of Baloch rebels in the province.
 In the 1980s, the Martial Law Administrator of Balochistan, General Rahimuddin Khan, enacted policies that stabilized the province.
 In the wake of the Iran–Iraq War, the Gulf Cooperation Council was formed in 1981 in the Middle East.
 During the war, President Saddam Hussein unsuccessfully tried to work with the Baloch rebels to divert Iran's focus to Pakistan.
 Most of the military instructors were from the Pakistan Armed Forces.
 Around 40,000 military personnel of Pakistan Armed Forces were stationed in Saudi Arabia to reinforce the internal and external security of the country.

 The Iran-Iraq war was a polarizing issue in Pakistan, with half of its population now under threat from its own Shiite population and from Iran.
 President Zia increased Pakistan's security, knowing that since the country was close to the United States, it might get pulled into a war.
 The high-ranking members of Pakistan Armed Forces objected to the killing of Shiite pilgrims in Saudi Arabia.
 Zia did not issue any orders to Pakistan Armed Forces-Arab Contingent Forces, to engage any country militarily.

 The Iran–Iraq war provided Zia with an opportunity to contend with Iran.
-Many stinger missiles shipped for Afghan Mujahideen were sold to Iran, which was a defining factor for the country in the Tanker war.
+Many stinger missiles shipped for Afghan Mujahideen were sold to Iran, which was a defining factor for the country in the Tanker War.